-27.17 BrightstarDB Developer Preview Refresh
+14.17 BrightstarDB Developer Preview Refresh

 - BREAKING: A number of changes and improvements to data file format means that databases created with the initial Developer Preview cannot be used with the Developer Preview Refresh. - NEW: Windows Phone 7.1 support.
 It is now possible to create applications that target Windows Phone OS 7.1 with BrightstarDB.
-Databases are portable between the desktop / server and the mobile version of BrightstarDB. - NEW: The Data Object Layer is now publicly exposed and documented for developers to use as a mid-point between the low-level RDF Client API and the data-binding provided by the Entity Framework. - BREAKING: Replaced the use of Log4Net with standard Microsoft tracing.
+Databases are portable between the desktop / server and the mobile version of BrightstarDB.
+For more information please refer to Developing for Windows Phone. - NEW: The Data Object Layer is now publicly exposed and documented for developers to use as a mid-point between the low-level RDF Client API and the data-binding provided by the Entity Framework. - BREAKING: Replaced the use of Log4Net with standard Microsoft tracing.
 This provides more easily configurable logging and tracing functionality.